karthickSenthil15/karthickSenthil15/README.md

-- 👋 Hi, I’m @karthickSenthil15
+- 👋 Hi, I’m karthick
-- 👀 I’m interested in data analytics
+- 👀 I’m interested in networking and cloud computing
-- 🌱 I’m currently learning java and data anlytics
+- 🌱 I’m currently learning python and networking
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...
 - 😄 Pronouns: ...